nathanhsjc/Threat-Hunting-Scenario-TOR/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR ports.
-At `2024-11-08T22:18:01.1246358Z`, an employee on the "threat-hunt-lab" device successfully established a connection to the remote IP address `15.204.175.29` on port `9001`.
+At `2026-06-05T01:37:52.8196718Z`, an n4t3 on the "nate-th-vm" device successfully established a connection to the remote IP address `15.204.175.29` on port `9001`.
 The connection was initiated by the process `tor.exe`, located in the folder `c:\users\n4t3\desktop\tor browser\browser\torbrowser\tor\tor.exe`.
 This activity indicates that the Tor client successfully connected to the Tor network and began routing traffic through the anonymity service

 **Query used to locate events:**